kylechoo333/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 Remark: The column exploration focused on these three columns as they are the most relevant to the business objective and overall data quality. ride_id was verified to be unique, while rideable_type and member_casual were explored to understand the available bike types and rider groups.
 The remaining columns will be analyzed later if they contribute to answering the business question.

 ### Data Cleaning (SQL #3)
+- Remove rides with zero and negative ride durations

 ### Analysis & Share (SQL #4)